 Amount of competition.
 Being a low-cost business that can be operated from almost anywhere in the world also means that competitors can enter a certain market much quicker.
 Take Skyscanner, for instance.
 Within a few years of operation, without much venture funding, the flight aggregator managed to make its website available in 30 languages, thereby targeting every corner of the world.

 Potential dependency on other platforms.
-Some aggregators heavily rely on third-party platforms, primarily Google, for most of their traffic.
+Some aggregators heavily rely on third-party platforms, primarily Google (which is an aggregator in and of itself), for most of their traffic.
 Especially when it comes to goods that are purchased infrequently, such as insurances, customers often begin their comparison search on Google.
 The search giant itself has used that power to push its own products on top of the search results, including Google My Business, Google Maps, or Google Flights.
 Yelp co-founder Jeremy Stoppelman even publicly accused Google of using its dominance to push out competing services.

 How Do Aggregators Make Money?